fmalmeida/MpGAP/README.md

 ## Citation

-To cite this pipeline users can use our Zenodo tag.
+To cite this pipeline users can use our Zenodo tag or directly via the github url.

-      Felipe Marques de Almeida.
-(2020, January 25). fmalmeida/MpGAP: fmalmeida/MpGAP: A multi-plataform genome assembly pipeline (Version v1.0).
-Zenodo. http://doi.org10.5281zenodo.3627673

-Users are also encouraged to cite the programs used in this pipeline whenever they are used.
-They are:
+Users are encouraged to cite the programs used in this pipeline whenever they are used:

 * [Canu](https://github.com/marbl/canu)
 * [Flye](https://github.com/fenderglass/Flye)